The Vulture (1937 film)

-The Vulture is a 1937 British quota quickie slapstick comedy film directed by Ralph Ince and starring Claude Hulbert, Hal Walters and Lesley Brook.
-The film proved very popular with audiences and the following year spawned a sequel The Viper, although this was much less successful.
+The Vulture is a 1937 British quota quickie comedy film directed by Ralph Ince and starring Claude Hulbert, Hal Walters and Lesley Brook.
+It was written by John Dighton, Reginald Purdell and Brock Williams.
+It was followed by a sequel, The Viper (1938).

+Preservation status

-There is no indication of the film having been shown after its original cinema run.
-The British Film Institute do not hold a print in the BFI National Archive, although they do have a number of production stills on file.
-Both The Vulture and The Viper are included on the BFI's "75 Most Wanted" list of missing British feature films.
+The British Film Institute has classed The Vulture as a lost film, included in its "75 Most Wanted" list of missing British feature films.
+Its National Archive holds a collection of stills but no film or video materials.

 Plot

-Hopeless but eager would-be private detective Cedric Gull (Hulbert) has just obtained a diploma from a backstreet 'School of Detection' and is keen to put his new qualification to good use.
-Fortuitously, he happens to stumble across a crime scene at the office of a diamond merchant, who has just been robbed and assaulted and is being tended by his secretary Sylvia (Brook).
+Hopeless but eager would-be private detective Cedric Gull has just obtained a diploma from a backstreet "School of Detection" and is keen to put his new qualification to good use.
+Fortuitously, he happens to stumble across a crime scene at the office of a diamond merchant, who has just been robbed and assaulted and is being tended by his secretary Sylvia.
 The police arrive on the scene, but despite Cedric's proud boasts about his sleuthing qualifications, they decline his kind offers of help.

 Striking out on his own, Cedric becomes convinced that the robbery was the work of a notorious gang of East End Chinese jewel thieves led by a mysterious and sinister individual known as The Vulture.
-He takes on board his ex-con sidekick Stiffy (Walters) and the pair set off in pursuit of the criminals.
+He takes on board his ex-con sidekick Stiffy and the pair set off in pursuit of the criminals.
 Their plans come unstuck when their inept bungling lands them both in prison.
 However the police, aware of their interest in the case, agree to allow them out to act as decoys.
 Cedric learns that Sylvia has been abducted by the criminals.
 He decides to disguise himself as Chinese and try to infiltrate their hideout and rescue Sylvia.
 After a good deal of hapless buffoonery and narrow escapes from sticky situations, he and Stiffy finally succeed in freeing Sylvia, unmasking the thieves and uncovering the identity of the elusive Vulture.